-The mission of the Argonne Wakefield Accelerator Facility (AWA) is to develop technology for future High Energy Physics accelerators.
-The facility has been used to study and develop new types of accelerating structures based on electron beam driven wakefields.
+The mission of the Argonne Wakefield Accelerator Facility (AWA) is to develop technology for future accelerator facilities.
+The AWA facility has been used to study and develop new types of accelerating structures based on electron beam driven wakefields.
 In order to carry out these studies, the facility employs a photocathode RF gun capable of generating electron beams with high bunch charges and short bunch lengths.
 This high intensity beam is used to excite wakefields in the structures under investigation.